 - To formulate NHG research strategies, with advice from the NHG Board, Senior Management and Joint Implementation & Strategic Committee (JSIC), where applicable, in order to achieve NHG’s vision of ‘Adding Years of Healthy Life’.

-- To provide recommendations on fund-raising, manpower and infrastructure needs to NHG Board, Senior Management and JSIC, where applicable.
+- To provide recommendations on manpower and infrastructure needs to NHG Board, Senior Management and JSIC, where applicable.

 - To oversee the implementation of programmes in line with NHG research strategies, in order to achieve NHG research goals.